soaxelbrooke/phrase/README.md

 ```

 ```
-$ curl -XPOST localhost:6220/analyze -d '{"documents": [{"label": "6001", "text": "The weather channel is great for when I want to check the weather!"}]}'
+$ curl -XPOST localhost:6220/analyze -d '{"documents": [{"labels": ["6001", "positive"], "text": "The weather channel is great for when I want to check the weather!"}]}'
-[{"text":"The weather channel is great for when I want to check the weather!","label":"6001","ngrams":["channel","check the weather","weather","weather channel"]}]
+[{"labels":["6001","positive"],"ngrams":["I want","I want to","I want to check","Weather Channel","channel","check","check the weather","want to","want to check","want to check the weather","weather","when I want","when I want to"],"text":"The weather channel is great for when I want to check the weather!"}]
 ```

 ## Labels